emmercm/www/src/blog/skippable-github-status-checks-aren-t-really-required.md

       - run: npm test
 ```

 This will run our tests 9 times, but our linter only once.
-But there are now 9 status checks we would have to require in our branch protection:
+But there are now 9 status checks we would have to require in our branch protection rule:

 - `test (macos, lts/*)`
 - `test (macos, lts/-1)`